 FMCS Conference System consists of FMCS-00012 key components.
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by FMCS Conference system, FMCS-00012, and the functions that collect it are mapped below.
+The type of PII collected by the FMCS Conference system, FMCS-00012, and the functions that collect it are mapped below.

-PII Mapped to Components Components Does this function collect or store PII (Yes/No) Type of PII Reason for Collection of PII Safeguards The mapping of PII to components assist by linking of information type with non-PII or other specific information to identify an individual or entity.
-Participant contact information is captured by the Conference system.
-Yes Full names Email addresses Title Office Employer/Orga nization Full addresses Telephone and fax numbers The purpose of collecting information is to process and maintain a participant's or attendee's basic contact information for FMCS conferences.
+PII Mapped to Components Components Does this function collect or store PII (Yes/No) Type of PII Reason for Collection of PII Safeguards Center for Conflict Resolution Education (CCRE) and Office of Conflict Management and Prevention (OCMP) Yes Full names Email addresses Title Office Employer/Orga nization Full addresses Telephone and fax numbers The purpose of collecting information is to process and maintain a participant's or attendee's basic contact information for FMCS conferences.
 To coordinate delivering conference services, materials, and updates.
 The basic information is used to determine the participant's or geographical location and to allocate Agency resources and have adequate preparation for the conference.
 On FMCS premises, there is a NetApp Network attached Windows File System shared folder with permissions set to only allow those with designated access by membership thru a Windows Azure group membership.
 Group access and modification is controlled by IT which uses a privileged administrator account.
 Array is physically located in a locked computer room with limited badge access.
 Cvent and GovDelivery are remote hosted subscription systems accessed by username/password maintained by the host company and created by the user of the systems.
 FMCS administrators maintain accounts/access and content for the hosted spaces.
 Cvent and